September 11, 2023Review Recipe

 STEP ONE: Bring six cups of water to a boil.

-STEP TWO: Add tea bags to the water.
-Remove from heat and steep for 5 to 7 minutes.
+STEP TWO: Add the tea bags to the water.
+Remove from the heat and steep for 5 to 7 minutes.

 STEP THREE: Remove the tea bags.

-STEP FOUR: Add sugar to the hot tea mixture and stir to dissolve.
+STEP FOUR: Add the sugar to the hot tea mixture and stir to dissolve.

 STEP FIVE: Pour the hot tea mixture into a pitcher and add 2 cups of cold water and lemon juice.

 STEP SIX: Bring the remaining two cups of water to a low boil.

-STEP SEVEN: Add frozen berries, minus the berries for garnish.
+STEP SEVEN: Add the frozen berries, minus the berries for garnish.

 STEP EIGHT: Simmer the berries for 5 minutes.

 STEP NINE: Pour the berry juice through a screen sieve into the tea mixture.

-STEP ELEVEN: Serve over ice with reserved berries for garnish!
+STEP ELEVEN: Serve over ice with the reserved berries for garnish!
 And enjoy!